 “There are SO many positives!
 I’ve gained my personality back which I didn’t know I had lost!
 I’ve also gained back my humour; I find myself laughing a lot more.
 Pure, pure happiness, energy, incredibly better skin, hair and nails.
 My relationship with food is so free and amazing.”

 She’s also seen improvements in her relationships with others as well as herself and signs that her body is no longer just surviving, but thriving too.

 “My relationships with my family and friends are so much healthier and less toxic.
 My anxiety is actually a lot less, and I think that is also down to the growth in confidence.
 My period returned (!!!!) which means my body is no longer trying to ‘survive’, and instead it is living happily.
 My libido has returned as well as my interest in romantic relationships.”

 Hearing all these positives that Amelia has listed makes you realise just how much we put on the line to look a certain way and that when that pressure is removed, how much more of life there is to enjoy.
 This is definitely the case for Amelia.

 “Dreams that I have had for years are finally starting to come true and I strongly believe that’s because my mentality towards my body, food, exercise, calories, etc. was holding me back in so many ways.”

 Now Amelia is able to view fitness as something to build her body stronger, not something to make herself smaller.

 Starting your own weight gain journey

 Despite the positives, seeing your body grow after years of trying to shrink it can be daunting.
-Amelia’s proof that it’s worth overcoming the largely unfounded fears, though.
-She’s even put together some practical advice to combat challenges she’s faced along the way:
+But Amelia has offered some practical advice to combat challenges she’s faced along the way:

 – TRUST THE PROCESS!
 It is so easy to doubt the process and yourself, but it all comes together in the end.